prividentity/cryptonets-ios-sdk/README.md

 3) `thresholdDocX` - `0.2`: the minimal allowed distance (as the ratio of input image width) between the detected document edge and the left/right sides of the input image.
 4) `thresholdDocY` - `0.2`: the minimal allowed distance (as the ratio of input image height) between the detected document edge and the top/bottom sides of the input image.
 5) `documentAutoRotation` - `true`: If the value is 'true,' the function will rotate the input image several times for better detection results.
+6) `blurThreshold` - `15.0`: the threshold for marking input mugshot face as blurry.
+Smaller values are less restrictive, and `0.0` means no blurriness check.

 **Returns:**